Shopify/graphql-design-tutorial/TUTORIAL.md

 collection.
 The first thing we can do to make this API better is just to rename it to `description`, which is a much clearer name.

+*<a href="#user-content-choose-names-that-make-sense"
-*Rule #9: Choose field names based on what makes sense, not based on the implementation or what the field is called in legacy APIs.*
+id="user-content-choose-names-that-make-sense">Rule:</a> Choose field names based on what makes sense, not based on the implementation or what the field is called in legacy APIs.*

 Next, we can make it non-nullable.
 As we talked about with the title field, it doesn't make sense to distinguish between the field being null and simply being